php-repos/datatype-documentations/collection-class.md

 ### Definition

-It returns true when every item in the collection passes the check, otherwise, it returns false.
+This method checks whether all items in the collection pass the provided check closure.

-If the check is null or not given, it returns true when every item on the collection is valid.
+If no closure is provided, it returns true if all items are truthy.

 ### Examples